 I graduated last year and am now studying for an MA in Social Research at Warwick.
 My future plans are to either get a job doing research for government or possibly do a PhD.
 My passion is to make sure education is available to everyone, when and if they want to study.
 I didn’t go to University when I was 18 like most people but had a job.
 I worked for McDonald's and became a manager before moving on to other things.
 I then worked for Walkers Crisps for several years as a sales rep. but finally decided the time was right to start to study.
 I wasn’t ready at 18 but as I got older, I wanted to restart my education.

-I’m a third-year student at Warwick, studying Early Childhood (part-time).
-I’m currently in the final year of my Foundation Degree, which I will complete next term, then I will move on to the BA (Hons) top-up.
-I am thoroughly enjoying both my time at Warwick, and the Foundation Degree in Early Childhood.
+I’m a fourth year student at Warwick, studying the BA (Hons) in Early Childhood (part-time).
+I am thoroughly enjoying both my time at Warwick, and the degree in Early Childhood.

 Outside of my studies, I’m a wife and a mother.
 I have a beautiful three-year-old daughter, who I love spending time with.
 I also have a passion for travelling and I make a point of visiting a new country every year.
 This year’s new country was Russia, which was just fab!
 I find travel so enriching, for both myself and my family.
 I think it’s wonderful to be able to visit new places, meet new people and learn about different cultures.

 I was attracted to the student ambassador role because I think that the Centre for Lifelong Learning is an integral part of the University of Warwick, and we need to be out in the community promoting it.
 I strongly believe that you are never too old to learn and the CLL gives adults the opportunity to return to education, change their career, and, more importantly, achieve a degree later in life.